QBE car insurance

 - The vehicle was being used on a race track or speedway.

-- The vehicle was being used to carry passengers for hire, fare or reward.
+- The vehicle was being used to carry passengers for hire, fare or reward and it's not disclosed on the certificate of insurance.

 - The vehicle was being driven in an unsafe, un-roadworthy or overloaded condition.